23lollo/Pc-Optimizer/README.md

 I will give to you the best settings.

-The tools are not in order of importance.
+The tools aren’t in order of importance.